Nuku/Flexible-Survival/WRITING GUIDE.md

 * `if "Male Preferred" is listed in feats of player` | does the player have the Male Preferred feat? (feat name is case sensitive)
 * `if "Male Preferred" is not listed in feats of player` | does the player not have the Male Preferred feat?
 * `if "MPreg" is listed in feats of player` | does the player have the MPreg feat
-* `if player is submissive` | shorthand for checking if the player has the Submissive feat
+* `if Player is submissive` | shorthand for checking if the player has the Submissive feat
 * `if player is fastlearning` | shorthand for checking if the player has the Fast Learner feat
 * `if anallevel is 3` *or* `if "More Anal" is listed in feats of player` | is the player set for More Anal?
 * `if anallevel is 1` *or* `if "Less Anal" is listed in feats of player` | is the player set for Less Anal?